Name

 the interrupt stack and

-calls cyg_hal_exception_handler()
+calls cyg_hal_exception_handler() to pass

 the exception on.
 Depending on the configuration, this routine